AdamSchaible/MSU_Denver/CS 1050 Computer Science 1 (Spring 2017)/HW 5 HEATER PROJECT/README.md

 **VERSION or DATE:** 03/13/17

-**PROBLEMS THAT NEED ADDRESSING:** This program allows for users to enter in incorrect inputs, which would result in an unhandled exception.
-Having the program be resistant to these types of errors was not part of the requirements for this project.
+**PROBLEMS THAT NEED ADDRESSING:** This program allows for users to enter in incorrect inputs, such as entering a sentence in place of an integer, which would result in an unhandled exception.
+Making the program completely resistant to user errors is outside of the scope of this homework requirements.

 **USER INSTRUCTIONS:**